Keke Wyatt: Marriage and relationships

 Wyatt was 18 years old when she married Rahmat Morton, her road manager.
 A domestic violence situation between Wyatt and Morton was widely reported in the urban news circuit in 2001, with Wyatt explaining that she had stabbed her husband out of self-defense and to protect her children.
 Wyatt filed for divorce from Morton in 2009 after an escalation of violence, relocating her family from Kentucky to Atlanta, Georgia.
-They have 3 children together, sons Keyver Wyatt Morton (born March 27, 2000) & Rahjah Ke' Morton (born February 27, 2002) and daughter Ke'Tarah Victoria Morton (born August 29, 2008).
-Wyatt was pregnant with her & Morton's fourth child, a daughter by the end of the marriage, but suffered a still birth.